 Having the most relevant keywords monitored is essential for accurately measuring the SEO performance of a website:

-If you went with our Automatic Keyword Research in the setup wizard, in step #4, you might want to double check them (SEO Opportunities group), to make sure they are exactly what you had in mind for this campaign.
+If you went with our Automatic Keyword Research in the setup wizard, in step #4, you might want to double check them (look for the SEO Opportunities group), to make sure they are exactly what you had in mind for this campaign.

 If the automatically suggested list is too short or if you've only added a few keywords, there are several ways to add more and they are all detailed in this article.